 Are you a WordPress developer who is looking to get your first (or next big) WordPress Development Client?
 Let me help you with 7 ways

 Are you looking to get more WordPress development clients?
-Let me share the step-by-step process a WordPress Developer must follow to get those clients in 2021.
+Let me share the step-by-step process a WordPress Developer must follow to get those clients right now.

 As a WordPress developer, the freelancing market is too competitive.
 You don’t have the liberty of being a niche developer for WordPress.
 Even custom plugin development is a broad niche offering a lot of competition.

 Furthermore, when everything can be done with a plugin, the client’s needs are often available as a plugin.
 So as a WordPress developer, you are left only to install the plugin.

 With that in mind, WordPress developers have to evolve as a freelancer.

 With competition and the vast number of plugins available in mind, let’s look at some of the key ways to get WordPress development clients.